Articles in this Volume

 Research Article Open Access

-How does the project-based system drive grassroots consultative democracy?—a community practice of institutional transformation
+How does the project-based system drive grassroots consultative democracy?—A community practice of institutional transformation

 Grassroots consultative democracy, as a micro-level practice carrier of whole-process people's democracy, requires further theoretical interpretation of its institutional innovation pathways.
 Drawing on the five-layer logic of whole-process people's democracy, this study selects Fangxing Community in Baohe District, Hefei City, Anhui Province as an empirical case to examine the driving role of the project-based system in grassroots consultative democracy.
 The findings show that the case community has constructed a vertically and horizontally integrated organizational system characterized by "five-level party organization linkage + multi-actor coordination."
 With the project-based system serving as a key institutional transformation hub, it operates through a triple mechanism of "organization–institution–process" transformation, thereby driving the grassroots consultative democracy system to achieve a four-stage leap: service foundation building → project-based venture creation → organizational cultivation → institutional iteration.
 Based on the findings, this study suggests that, from an organizational perspective, the policy supply system should be improved, a resource guarantee network should be established, and incentive mechanisms should be innovated.
 From a institutional perspective, a sound supervision and evaluation system should be developed.
 From a process perspective, the capacity-building system for consultative democracy should be strengthened, and an innovative knowledge management platform for consultative democracy should be constructed.